Last updated: May 18, 2026

-Richard Hardy (1868 to 1927) was the central figure in the founding, naming, and civic life of Richard City, the Dixie Portland Cement company town at the southern edge of Marion County.
-Hardy arrived in the Chattanooga area in 1905 from the Pittsburgh office of New York Life, helped complete the Dixie Portland plant through the 1907 panic, and in 1914 was elected president of the company, at which point the combined communities of Deptford and Copenhagen were renamed Richard City in his honor.
-He later served as Mayor of Chattanooga from 1923 to 1926, and in his last years was an executive of the new Pennsylvania-Dixie Cement Corporation.
+Orville Richard Hardy (1868 to 1927) was the central figure in the founding, naming, and civic life of Richard City, the Dixie Portland Cement company town at the southern edge of Marion County.
+Born in Pentwater, Michigan, Hardy trained as an educator before moving into insurance and then the cement industry.
+He arrived in the Chattanooga area in 1905 from the Pittsburgh office of New York Life, helped complete the Dixie Portland plant through the 1907 panic, and in 1914 was elected president of the company, at which point the combined communities of Deptford and Copenhagen were renamed Richard City in his honor.
+He later served as Mayor of Chattanooga from 1923 to 1926, and in his last year became Chairman of the Board of the new Pennsylvania-Dixie Cement Corporation.

 Early life and educator

-Hardy graduated from the University of Michigan in 1892.
-He became Superintendent of Schools in Ypsilanti, Michigan, and in that role developed his idea of a “model school” that would, in his words, “make possible the development of the abilities of each individual child, thus enriching the entire community and assuring happier and more efficiently run homes.”
+Per Kelly Wilkerson's 2003 Middle Tennessee State University thesis on Richard City (the load-bearing source for this profile, listed in the Sources section below), Hardy was born on June 29, 1868, in Pentwater, Michigan.
+He graduated from the University of Michigan in 1891 and became Superintendent of Schools in Escanaba and then Ishpeming, Michigan.
+In those roles he developed his idea of a “model school” that would, in his words, “make possible the development of the abilities of each individual child, thus enriching the entire community and assuring happier and more efficiently run homes.”
 That conviction ran through the rest of his career; the Richard Hardy Memorial School that was built in Richard City in 1926 was its full realization.

-After leaving education, Hardy moved into insurance, becoming director of the Pittsburgh branch of the New York Life Insurance Company.
+After leaving the superintendency, Hardy worked, per Wilkerson, as a traveling representative for the Prang Educational Company before moving into insurance as director of the Pittsburgh branch of the New York Life Insurance Company.
 In 1905, Detroit businessman George W. Millen, a large Dixie Portland stockholder, recruited Hardy to the young cement company at Deptford, Tennessee.
 The plant, organized by Chattanooga engineer Ellis Soper and Iola, Kansas cement men George Nicholson and Lee Hunt, was still under construction at the time.
+The connection between Hardy and the Dixie Portland founding circle ran through family as well as business: Hardy was married to Ethel Soper Hardy, Ellis Soper's sister, which made the two men brothers-in-law as well as partners.
 Hardy was elected secretary and treasurer on the company's formal incorporation in 1907.

 The Dixie Portland presidency, 1914 to 1926